 This is not intended to restrict the legitimate activities of hunting and sport shooting, which do not require ‘military-style’ assault rifles.
 While some people do use such firearms for hunting and sport shooting, they are designed for the battlefield and have no place in our communities.

-These firearms can no longer be bought, sold, traded, or imported.
+These firearms can no longer be bought, sold, given, traded, bequeathed, or imported.
 They can no longer be owned or possessed, subject to a two year amnesty period to allow law-abiding firearms owners to comply with the new classification, and until the buy-back program and its funding is passed into law by parliament and made available to them.

 This follows an extensive series of engagements over the past several years from coast to coast to coast, including in-person roundtables, and feedback solicited through online questionnaires and written submissions from stakeholders.